Open standard for stable machine-readable facts for AI systems.

 Why This Standard Exists

-AI systems improve when they receive structured, reliable information.
-Grounding Pages create a stable semantic anchor and improve interpretation in ChatGPT, Google AI Search, Perplexity and other LLMs.
+AI systems tend to perform better when they receive structured, consistent information.
+Grounding Pages create a stable semantic anchor that can support interpretation in ChatGPT, Google AI Search, Perplexity and other LLMs.

 How to Use